Quantic Dream: History

+In June 2023, Quantic Dream revealed the brand name, Spotlight by Quantic Dream, under which it will continue publishing third-party games made outside the studio.
+The new label was officially unveiled during Summer Games Fest, where the company showed off trailers for its next two releases, Under the Waves and Lysfanga: The Time Shift Warrior.

 Philosophy

 Quantic Dream's video games are written and directed by Cage and branded accordingly, with the purpose of making new intellectual properties.
 Cage has declared that his mission is to evoke emotion through interactive storytelling, highlighting empathy, sadness, and guilt in opposition to frustration, competition, and anger.
 As such, he described purchasing Heavy Rain as a "political act" that others like it could be made.
 The developer strives to appeal to gamers and non-gamers alike, considering video games to be the same as any artform.
 It is customary at Quantic Dream to develop an engine for each new game, hardware, or platform; Cage believes that, while an engine's methodology can be ported, its code cannot.
 Tech demos have likewise become tradition.
 In France, Quantic Dream is afforded a 20% tax break on production costs, without which Cage has said he would move the company to Canada to keep up with the competition.